Jofre-Problem/JofreHUD-Base/readme.md

 This is pretty much my base for future HUDS.
 You can grab all the optimization stuff I did here for actually added it to your own hud.

 But please, give credit.

+# Compatibility with other huds

+Well, I have tested and there is no way to make this hud work with another.
+Even if all the files are stored on "_jofrenew", aparrently only reads the clientscheme & gamemenu files, but not the /ui/ ones.

+This is a huge problem for me in order to testing.
+The only soluton (which is bad) I found is about link "_jofrenew" inside the "jofrehud" folder.